FCC's Adelstein Seeks PPM Probe

 One of the two Democrats on the FEDERAL COMMUNICATIONS COMMISSION is calling on the agency to investigate whether the new electronic measurement system used by ARBITRON is unfairly harming minority broadcasters.
 FCC Commissioner JONATHAN ADELSTEIN on TUESDAY sent a letter to FCC Chairman KEVIN MARTIN urging the agency to open a formal investigation into ARBITRON's PORTABLE PEOPLE METER.

 ARBITRON argues that the PPM is more accurate and reliable than the paper diaries it has historically used to track radio listenership.
 ARBITRON launched the system in PHILADELPHIA in APRIL 2007 and has since rolled it out in NEW YORK, LOS ANGELES, CHICAGO, HOUSTON and SAN FRANCISCO.
-But so far, the service has been accredited by the MEDIA RATINGS COUNCIL for use only in HOUSTON.
+But so far, the service has been accredited by the MEDIA RATINGS COUNCIL for use only in HOUSTON (NET NEWS 1/29).

-It has set off alarm bells among minority-owned radio stations and their supporters, who approached the FCC in SEPTEMBER about launching a formal investigation.
+And it has set off alarm bells among minority-owned radio stations and their supporters, who approached the FCC in SEPTEMBER about launching a formal investigation.
 They argue that system has resulted in far lower ratings for many minority broadcasters and pushed down the advertising rates they rely on to stay on the air.
+THE PPM COALITION and NABOB squared off against ARBITRON, which responded citing an ALL ACCESS article in OCTOBER (NET NEWS 10/7).

-This, ADELSTEIN said, poses a major threat to the tiny number of minority-owned stations operating in the U.S. and the diversity they bring to AMERICAN airwaves.
+And this, ADELSTEIN said, poses a major threat to the tiny number of minority-owned stations operating in the UNITED STATES and the diversity they bring to AMERICAN airwaves.

 In a statement TUESDAY, ARBITRON said the FCC lacks authority to regulate audience ratings, adding that "the reliability and methodologies of audience ratings services are best left to private industry groups such as the MEDIA RATING COUNCIL."

-ARBITRON is already locked in legal battles over the PPM system with the states of NEW JERSEY and NEW YORK, which are seeking court orders to stop the rollout of the service.
+ARBITRON is already locked in legal battles over the PPM system with the states of NEW JERSEY (NET NEWS 9/15) and NEW YORK, which are seeking court orders to stop the rollout of the service.